MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   Ensure proper app initialization, so that new instances are warmed up quickly and can start receiving requests.
 >
 >   Strive for stateless applications, as much as possible.
 Reliably scaling state with new instances can add complexity.
 If you need to store application state, consider an external data store that can be scaled independently.
+Storing session state in memory can result in losing session state when there's a problem with the application or App Service.
+It also limits the possibility of spreading the load over other instances.
 >
 >   Regularly test your autoscaling rules.
 Simulate load scenarios to verify that your app scales as expected.
 Also log scaling events.
 >